Fact Families Addition And Subtraction

 Q: My child struggles to remember all the facts in a family.
 What can I do?

-• Focus on understanding, not memorization: Emphasize the relationships between the numbers rather than rote memorization.
+• Focus on understanding, not memorization: make clear the relationships between the numbers rather than rote memorization.
 Use visual aids and real-world examples.

 • Break it down: Instead of trying to learn all the facts at once, focus on one fact family at a time.